Marcantonio Raimondi (aka Marcantonio) (1470/82–1527/34)

-Engraving on fine laid paper trimmed around the platemark and backed with a support sheet.
+Engraving on laid paper trimmed around the image borderline with a narrow margin.

-I am selling this small and stunningly rich engraving by one of the most famous of the early Italian printmakers—and, interestingly, one of the first to be litigated against for breach of copyright after copying Dürer’s prints—for the total cost of AU$638 (currently US$388.34/EUR351.64/GBP317.43 at the time of this listing) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).
+I am selling this rare masterwork of engraving for the total cost of AU$508 (currently US$339.55/EUR307.22/GBP270.44 at the time of this listing) including postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.

-If you are interested in purchasing this exceptional masterpiece of reproductive engraving that is an impression pulled from the press during in the lifetime of Dürer—and, of course, Michelangelo, Raphael, and Da Vinci—please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in this exceptionally fine engraving that is also an historical marking point in the change of copyright restrictions in 1511, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.

 This print has been sold